By Jean Roque, President, Trupp HR.

 - Be prepared to provide SBC to new and current employees by September 23, 2012.

-- Make plans to educate employees and implement reduced annual FSA limit of $2,500 for 2013.
+- Make plans to educate employees and implement a reduced annual FSA limit of $2,500 for 2013.

 - By March 2013, notify employees of their State’s availability of health insurance exchanges.